 The Hawks were led the previous nine years by Mark Adams, currently an assistant at Texas Tech University.
 Adams led the Hawks to the 2010 National Championship along with 2006 and 2013 trips to the national tournament.
 Adams tenure included three seasons of 30 wins or more and two NJCAA national players of the year, Charles Burgess in 2006 and Jae Crowder (currently with the Boston Celtics) in 2010.

 Raines is a graduate of Oklahoma Christian University of Science and Arts in Edmond, Oklahoma.
 He played collegiately at Northeastern Junior College in Sterling, Colorado and Oklahoma Christian.
-He is married to Kelly Raines (Howard College Softball Coach) and they have an eleven year old son, Austen.
+He is married to Kelly Raines (Howard College Softball Coach) and they have an twelve year old son, Austen.